 You can transfer money to the platform account from your bank or e-money account.

-If you have money in currency other than Euro (EUR) I strongly recommend using Transferwise to exchange currencies because then you have more loans to invest in.
-Transferwise has no hidden fees but a low transfer fee (0.35%-2%).
+If you have money in a currency other than Euro (EUR) I strongly recommend using Transferwise to exchange currencies because then you have more loans to invest in.
+Transferwise has no hidden fees but a low transfer fee (usually 0.35%-1%).

 I use it every time and it’s safe.
 You can actually also open a European bank account for free at Transferwise.

-💡 You can follow My investment at Mintos.
-I update my review every month with news, returns, strategy, risks etc.
+💡 You can be inspired by My Investment Portfolio.
+I update my progress every month with news, returns, strategy, risks, etc.

 What is P2P lending from a European perspective?